nwj/orbital/README.md

 npm run serve
 ```

-Orbital is written in Elm and packaged using Webpack.
+Orbital is written in React and TypeScript and packaged using Webpack.